LogtalkDotOrg/logtalk3/manuals/_sources/devtools/linter.rst.txt

 -  File, entity, predicate, and variable names not following official coding guidelines
 -  Variable names that differ only on case
--  Clauses whose body is a disjunction
+-  Clauses whose body is a disjunction (and that can be rewritten as multiple clauses per coding guidelines)
 -  Naked meta-variables in cut-transparent control constructs

 Additional lint checks are provided by the ``lgtunit``, ``lgtdoc``,